Umogi/Terminal-Rpg-Game-Demo-C/README.md

 - More Enemies
 - More structurs and maps

+## Contributing
+Feel free to fork this repository and make improvements.
+Open issues or pull requests if you'd like to contribute to the development of this interactive showcase.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.